AQ Index for New Jersey

 Air Quality Index for New Jersey

-The highest AQ index in New Jersey (as of 23:00 EST) is currently the New Jersey area.
-Particle Pollution (PM2.5) is measuring at 41 (Good).
-This means air quality is satisfactory, and air pollution poses little or no risk.
+The highest AQ index in New Jersey (as of 9:00 EST) is currently the Riverline area.
+Particle Pollution (PM2.5) is measuring at 73 (Moderate).
+This means air quality is acceptable.
+However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.

-Over the next few days, the highest Particle Pollution (PM2.5) will be in the Central area.
+Over the next few days, the highest Particle Pollution (PM2.5) will be in the Riverline area.
 It is forecasted to be Good, meaning air quality is satisfactory, and air pollution poses little or no risk.

 Range0 - 5051 - 100101 - 150151 - 200201 - 300301 - 500